HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/whatisnew.md

         - When Domino REST API is started, it displays the messages `REST API: Starting...` and then `REST API Started` instead of printing a JSON status message.
         - When Domino REST API is stopped,  it now displays the message `REST API: Shutdown` instead of a long output of JSON.
-        - The Domino REST API JAVA process is now integrated with the Domino process, resulting in a better-integrated product and improved reliability.
+        - The Domino REST API java process is now integrated with the Domino process, resulting in a better-integrated product and improved reliability.
         - The Domino REST API Statistics can now be accessed via the Domino Console `SHOW STAT` command.
 To see just the Domino REST API statistics, use the `SHOW STAT restapi` command.
         - The `KeepManagementURL` line in the `notes.ini` is no longer necessary.
 If set, it will be ignored.